mikey-t/swig/readme.md

 Swig is a simple CLI tool for automating dev workflows via compositions of series and parallel tasks.

+Write simple javascript or typescript functions and execute them in a shell in your project's root directory.

+Fast.
+Simple.
+Convenient.

 ## Pre-requisites

-Node.js >= 18 (version 20 is recommended)
+Node.js >= 16 (version 20 is recommended)

 ## Why Swig Instead of Gulp?

-Why recreate the `series`, `parallel` and task runner functionality that Gulp already has?
-Gulp is great, but I wanted to be able to customize how it works, strip out all the complexity and add the ability to use a variety of javascript/typescript flavors with little or no extra setup required.
+Why recreate the "series", "parallel" and "task runner" functionality that Gulp already has?
+Gulp is great, but I wanted to be able to customize how it works, strip out all the noise and add the ability to use a variety of javascript/typescript flavors with little or no extra setup required.

 ## Typescript Quick Start